wiredawg/wiredawg.github.io/_posts/podcasts.md

 [**Pints With Aquinas**](https://pintswithaquinas.com/)

-> Some Austrailian bloke who moved to Stubenville Ohio for some reason to setup a studio
+> Some Australian bloke who moved to Steubenville Ohio for some reason to setup a studio
-> where he breaks down complicated theological problems and discusses issues relevent to
+> where he breaks down complicated theological problems and discusses issues relevant to
 > modern Catholics.
 He has a lot of great guests on including [Scott Hahn](https://stpaulcenter.com/audio-video/the-road-to-emmaus/)
 > and Fr.
 Gregory Pine from [Godsplaining](https://godsplaining.org/)